shahraizali/awesome-django/README.md

 * [Django Packages](https://djangopackages.org/) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
 * [Django Sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
 * [Full Stack Python's Django page](https://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
+* [Simple is Better Than Complex](https://simpleisbetterthancomplex.com) - A blog about Django, Python and Web Development.
+Weekly updates containing tutorials, tips, featured packages, reference guides and code snippets.

 ## Conferences